nathanchere/nixstarter/README.md

 ### CoreCLR

 Installs DNVM and uses that for manaing CoreCLR installation(s).
 Newest/current CoreCLR is installed by default.
 Includes F#.

+### Erlang, Elixir

+Erlang and Elixir are both provided by erlang-solutions.com whose package repository is as flaky as a sunburnt nun's arse crack.
+If you get errors about either install go watch some paint dry and then try again later.

 ### JsDev